 Look over here!

 I am all for helpers to get children to look at the camera but please do so directly behind my head.
-Definitely not two feet above my head of six feet to the right of me.
+Definitely not two feet above my head or six feet to the right of me.
 If the eyes are not looking directly into the lens the portrait is usually a fail.
 My favorite is to make some reindeer antlers with your hands beside my ears!
 Please feel free to bring any attention grabbing toys (like a puppet) to the session for this purpose.

 I had a client once tell me that family photography is a lot like combat photography except harder.
 While I can’t say that I can even partially agree with his statement, I can attest to the fact that family photography can be a tad stressful for the parents.
-My advice is to just roll with it keep laughing and having fun (even if your not).
+My advice is to just roll with it keep laughing and having fun (even if you’re not).
 Just remember that it is completely normal for little boys to keep running off for the posed family portrait.
 With children under that age of 3 there will be some level of chaos at some point guaranteed.
 Sometimes putting down the camera and engaging in some simple play time can make all the difference.
 I tend to change things up a constantly during the photo sessions to keep children’s interest and engagement.
-If something is not working then we will change it up.
+If something is not working then we’ll change it up.
 Patience and persistence always succeeds!

 Outdoor photo sessions in Maine have the inherent risk of possible tick exposure.
 Deer ticks can spread Lyme Disease which can have long term health effects to those exposed and untreated.
 Please bring insect repellent and use as needed.
 Always do a thorough tick check that evening before you go home and again when you go to bed.

-When it comes to people photography expression trumps everything.
+When it comes to people photography expression is everything.
 It’s all about joy, laughter and love – just bring this the the session and the images will be amazing.
 See you there! – Josh